mojocn/sseread/readme.md

-This is a simple library of how to read Server Sent Events (SSE) stream from `Response.Body` in Golang.
+This is a straightforward library illustrating the method to read Server Sent Events (SSE) stream from the Response.Body in Golang.

 ## Usage
 download the library using